vebnz/veb.co.nz/_posts/2023-01-27-freevee-adblock.md

 author: "Mike Mackenzie"
 ---

-## Blocking advertisements on Freevee
-<strong>Using Javascript inside a bookmarklet to skip ads</strong>
+## Using Javascript inside a bookmarklet to skip ads

 If you have watched things on Freevee before, you would've noticed it has quite a few long ads throughout.